trokas/ai_primer/_sources/README.md

 [INTERACTIVE BOOK LINK](https://trokas.github.io/ai_primer/README.html)

 Main aim of this course is to give you enough information so that you can start exploring field of AI on your own and maybe even start searching for DS role.
-We have only 5 main chapters to cover.
+We have only 5 main chapters and one bonus lecture to cover.

 - Unsupervised learning
     - SVD (Singular Value Decomposition) - it’s a good tool to introduce both technical tools we will be working with as well as giving us a glimpse at unsupervised learning.